APPG on Faith and Society and the Faith Covenant

 Organisations and services can only become stronger by working together in an open and generous way, with a shared set of values and principles to guide their activities on a daily basis.

-Since then, twelve other local authorities have signed the Faith Covenant, covering between them about 10% of the UK population.
+Since then, twenty three other local authorities have signed the Faith Covenant, covering between them about 10% of the UK population.
 Momentum has continued to grow thanks to the establishment of a Faith Covenant Forum (a biannual meeting for Faith Covenant areas to come together to share best practice) and the way in which local authorities and faith communities have worked more closely together to respond effectively to needs arising from the COVID-19 pandemic.

 If you are interested in bringing the Faith Covenant to your area, please contact us by emailing [email protected], and get in touch with your local council to let them know as well.